Desired03/p3rpc.UE4SS.Reloaded/README.md

 Targets version 3.0.1 of UE4SS.

 I don't intend to support other games, nor do I intend to keep this updated.

-## Notes
-- Currently, the source code is out of date.
-Eventually I'll upload the version that targets the experimental branch of UE4SS